TanStack/table/docs/api/useTable.md

   - The data returned by an accessor should be **primitive** and sortable.
   - If a string is passed, the column's value will be looked up on the original row via that key, eg. If your column's accessor is `firstName` then its value would be read from `row['firstName']`.
 You can also specify deeply nested values with accessors like `info.hobbies` or even `address[0].street`
   - If a function is passed, the column's value will be looked up on the original row using this accessor function, eg. If your column's accessor is `row => row.firstName`, then its value would be determined by passing the row to this function and using the resulting value.
+  - Technically speaking, this field isn't required if you have a unique `id` for a column.
+This is used for things like expander or row selection columns. **Warning**: Only omit `accessor` if you really know what you're doing.
 - `id: String`
   - **Required if `accessor` is a function**
   - This is the unique ID for the column.
 It is used by reference in things like sorting, grouping, filtering etc.